15 Best Places to Shop in Barcelona + Shopping Tips

 Arenas de Barcelona is another unique shopping center, located in an old bullfighting arena that has been converted into a modern shopping mall.

-It’s located close to Plaza Espanya and Montjuic, so it makes a great pitstop after exploring those areas.
+It’s located close to Plaza Espanya and Montjuic, so it’ makes a great’s a good pitstop after exploring those areas.

 Here you’ll find a mix of international and local stores, including Mango, Desigual, Sephora, and more.

-They also have a rooftop terrace with panoramic views of the city where you can grab a bite to eat or enjoy a drink after your shopping excursion.
+They also have a rooftop terrace with panoramic views of the city where you can grab a bite to eat or drink after shopping.

 Diagonal Mar is another popular shopping center in Barcelona, located near the beach in the Sant Marti neighborhood.

-In addition to a mix of clothing and accessory stores, they have an Alcampo supermarket and a cinema complex.
+They have a mix of clothing and accessory stores, as well as an Alcampo supermarket and a cinema complex.

-They also have a wide variety of restaurants and cafes to choose from for a quick bite or sit-down meal.
+There’s also a good amount of restaurants and cafes to choose from for a quick bite or sit-down meal.

 Best Vintage Shopping in Barcelona